Agricultural Field Calculators

 15.0%.
 Corn above 15% receives drying and shrink charges.
 Most elevators apply 1.3–1.4% weight reduction per point of moisture removed, plus a separate drying charge of $0.03–0.06/bu/point.

 Soft white wheat, hard red winter, and spring wheat all standardize at 13.5%.
-Some Pacific Northwest elevators accept up to 14.0% with no discount.
+Some elevators accept up to 14.0% with no discount.
 Grain above 14.5% typically requires drying before acceptance.

 Commercial drying costs $0.03–0.06 per bushel per point depending on propane prices and dryer type.
 At $1.00/gallon propane, plan approximately $0.035–0.04/bu/point for continuous-flow dryers.